Evaluating Data Attribution for Text-to-Image Models: Experiments

 We show results in Figure~\ref{fig:mscoco} for sets of size 1, 10, 100, and 1000.
 For most cases, (1) evaluation performance on our add-one-in models correlates with those on MSCOCO models, and (2) features tuned on our dataset (object-centric or both object+style) also improve attribution on MSCOCO models.
 This indicates that encouragingly, exemplar-based attribution is able to extrapolate to a more general setting.
 However, when there are more images (e.g., 1000), the correlation with our benchmark performance is less prominent.
 This suggests a gap remains between attributing exemplar models and assessing general attribution.
 Also, we note that plenty of headroom remains for improving attributing MSCOCO models.
 Additional details are in Appendix~\ref{sec:supp_mscoco}.}

-\myparagraph{Qualitative results on Stable Diffusion} We apply our finetuned features to attribute Stable Diffusion images, collected from DiffusionDB~\cite{wangDiffusionDBLargescalePrompt2022}, and use the same 1M subset of LAION-400M.
+\myparagraph{Qualitative results on Stable Diffusion} We apply our finetuned features to attribute Stable Diffusion images, collected from DiffusionDB~\cite{wangDiffusionDBLargescalePrompt2022}.
+We run attribution on the full set of LAION-400M.
 Results are shown in Figure~\ref{fig:sd_nn}.
 Our finetuned features assign high attribution scores to related concepts (e.g., characters in console games, paintings of \emph{Last Supper}).
+We also note that LAION-400M contains more images with a similar concept, and the attribution scores are shared more evenly across such images.